Zer0-Bug/ML_GradientDescent-.-FindThetaValues/README.md

 # Gradient Descent Algorithm to Find θ Values
 The goal of this implementation is to use gradient descent to find the optimal values of θ that minimize the cost function.

-The implementation follows standard practices for logistic regression with regularization, and the formulas used in each method are derived from the logistic regression theory
+The implementation follows standard practices for logistic regression with regularization, and the formulas used in each method are derived from the logistic regression theory.